Spanish Steps: In film and TV

+The film Le Ragazze di Piazza di Spagna of 1952, directed by Luciano Emmer and starring Liliana Bonfatti, Lucia Bosè, Cosetta Greco, and Marcello Mastroianni, centers on the Spanish Steps.

 The film Roman Holiday (1953), starring Audrey Hepburn and Gregory Peck featured the Spanish Steps.

 In the 1963 Italian giallo film The Girl Who Knew Too Much, Nora witnesses a murder on the Spanish Steps.

 The apartment that was the setting for The Roman Spring of Mrs. Stone (1961) is halfway up on the right.
 Bernardo Bertolucci's Besieged (1998) is also set in a house next to the Steps.
 The Steps were featured prominently in the film version of The Talented Mr. Ripley (1999), starring Matt Damon in the title role.

 The Spanish Steps are mentioned (as the Spanish Stairs) in the first verse of the song When I Paint My Masterpiece (1971).

+The Spanish Steps are referenced in the song "Credo" by the Swiss/ English band Refugee as the Spanish Stairs.

-In the German television film Martha (1974), directed by Rainer Werner Fassbinder, the father of the masochistic title character (played by Margit Carstensen) dies while climbing the Spanish Steps.
+In a film for German titled Martha (1974), directed by Rainer Werner Fassbinder, the father of the title character (played by Margit Carstensen) dies while climbing the Spanish Steps.

 In an episode of Everybody Loves Raymond (Season 5, Episode 1: Italy) which aired on October 2, 2000, Ray, Debra, Frank, and Marie climb the Spanish Steps during a family vacation in Rome.

 An episode of the anime series Gunslinger Girl, entitled "Gelato (Ice Cream)," which first aired in 2003, features the protagonist by the Spanish Steps having her "reward" of ice cream after having completed a successful raid.